u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/overview.rst

 **Invoice digitization** is the process of automatically encoding traditional paper invoices into invoices forms in your accounting.

-Odoo uses OCR and artificial intelligence technologies to recognize the content of the documents.
+Thrive Bureau ERP uses OCR and artificial intelligence technologies to recognize the content of the documents.
 Vendor bills and customer invoices forms are automatically created and populated based on scanned invoices.